cmclaug/hw4/README.md

 What design methods might you want to try again in the future on another project?

+I defintly think that the more planning and organization there is, the easier it is to complete a project.
+I think outlining everyone's jobs helped us work efficently.

 Implementation

 What was most helpful about implementing, testing, and integration in your bot project?

+Working together in person was very helpful and made testing flow very quickly.

 What was most difficult?
 What would you do differently?